 By camping standards, the KOA's sites sit in the lap of luxury: Think swimming pool, Wi-Fi, on-site bike rentals and one-room cabins with minifridges.
 If you can tear yourself away from the campground, explore the scenic views between the high desert of the Colorado National Monument and the shady lakes of Grand Mesa on one of the many ATV trails weaving through the area.

 Miles of Shoreline

 Near: Gunnison and Montrose

 As U.S. Hwy.
 50 winds through the high-mountain desert, the view suddenly opens up into a broad landscape of sparkling blue water and talus-sloped hills.
 Here is where the crystalline waters of the Gunnison River gather before carving through the steep walls of the Black Canyon of the Gunnison.
-With 93 miles of shoreline, abundant recreation and lounge-worthy beaches abound.
+It offers 93 miles of shoreline, abundant recreation and lounge-worthy beaches.